antennapedia/antennapedia.com/src/rpf/pj_wall.md

 Peter bumped his shoulder.
 "Love the brass in my pocket, you mean.
 That was-- well, you were brilliant."

-Craig made a face at him. " You don't have to lie.
+Craig made a face at him.
+"You don't have to lie.
 We just sacked the singer."

 "Good.
 He was bad.
 Beyond bad.
 He was a world of shit."

-"You should be his replacements."
+"You should be his replacement."

 Peter lit up for a second, then shook his head vigorously.
 "No, not me.
 Haven't the time."